mijia/modelq/README.md

 This is only a early rough implementation, missing a lot of things so far.

-* count(*), distinct, sum, average and etc. Definitely will get those, but still need to think it through.
+* count(*), distinct, sum, average and etc. Definitely will get those.
 * Joins and Unions.
 Those seems very likely to the count/distinct/sum and etc. Complicated data structure may be needed.
-* The generated models rely on the modelq/gmq package, I am not sure about if this would be OK, or could this be changable and plugable, no idea so far.
+* The generated models rely on the modelq/gmq package, I am not sure if this would be OK, or could this be changable and plugable, no idea so far.
 * No relations for complicated modeling (maybe will never consider this)
 * Only MySQL supported

+But I just want to release it early and get the feedbacks early.
 So ideas and pull requests would be really welcomed and appreciated!